Irenezs/Notes/Non-Work/DnD/Inventory.md

 - Magic cannot put you to sleep
 - Primeval Awareness
 	- Use action and one spell slot for one minute per level of spell slot expended
-	- sense creatures within 1 mile (or 6 in favoured terrain)
+	- Sense creatures within 1 mile (or 6 in favoured terrain)
-	- aberrations, celestials, dragons, elementals, fey, fiends, and undead
+	- Works on aberrations, celestials, dragons, elementals, fey, fiends, and undead

 # Traits
 - False Identity